EOSIO/eosio.cdt/docs/03_command-reference/eosio-cpp.md

-  -sysroot=<string>        - Set the system root directory -v                       - Show commands to run and use verbose output -w                       - Suppress all warnings
+  -sysroot=<string>        - Set the system root directory -v                       - Show commands to run and use verbose output -w                       - Suppress all warnings -no-missing-ricardian-clause - Default false, disables warnings for missing Ricardian clauses
 ```

+## Notes

+* -no-missing-ricardian-clause: Defaulting to false, if enabled, it suppresses warnings concerning missing Ricardian clauses on contracts and contract actions, including warnings generated when there is also no independent Ricardian clause file.